tomiGoljevscek/Oxide.Docs/source/includes/rust/hooks_player.md

 }
 ```

- * Called just before a player lands on the ground
+ * Called just before the player lands on the ground
  * Returning a non-null value overrides default behavior

 ## OnPlayerLanded